Entry-Level Law Enforcement FAQ

 County Correctional Police Officer

 No. New Jersey State Trooper is NOT part of the LEE because it is announced and tested separately by the N.J.
-Department of Law and Public Safety
+Department of Law and Public Safety.

 Eligible lists resulting from entry-level law enforcement announcements expire after one year.
 However, the lists can be extended for up to three additional years, on a year-by-year basis.
 A list that has been extended beyond the initial one-year period will expire as soon as a new list for that title/jurisdiction is issued, even if the new extended expiration date has not yet been reached.
 As previously stated, a jurisdiction must opt-in to have a new announcement.
 If they choose not to do so, then their current list will be extended for an additional year.
 Consider the following two examples (using fictional jurisdictions):

 Example #1: Question: I applied for Police Officer – Anytown in 2023, took the exam, and received my score and rank after being placed on the eligible list.
-I see that Anytown has announced for Police Officer again in 2024.
+Anytown announced for Police Officer again in 2024.
 I have not yet been contacted by their Police Department to begin the hiring process.
-Do I need to apply again for the 2023 application to be considered for employment with Anytown?
+Did I need to apply again for the 2024 announcement to be considered for employment with Anytown?
 Answer: The lists from the 2023 exam issued on November 8, 2023 and have an expiration date of November 15, 2024.
 If the new list is not issued before November 15, 2024, then the list from the 2023 exam will be extended, but then expire as soon as the new list is issued.
 New certifications cannot be made from an expired list so if you were on the 2023 list for Police Officer – Anytown, you would no longer be considered for employment unless you applied for the 2024 announcement and your name appears on the new list resulting from the 2024 exam.

 Example #2: Question: I applied for Police Officer – Townsville in 2023, took the exam, and received my score and rank after being placed on the eligible list.
-I see that Townsville has NOT announced for Police Officer again in 2024.
+Townsville did NOT announce for Police Officer again in 2024.
 What does this mean in regard to employment opportunities?
 Answer: The lists for the 2023 exam issued on November 8, 2023 and have an expiration date of November 15, 2024.
 Since there is no new 2024 announcement for this title/jurisdiction, the list from the 2023 exam will be extended for a year and everyone on it can continue to be considered for employment opportunities.
 Townsville will have the opportunity to decide whether or not it wants to opt-in for an announcement in 2025.

 The Law Enforcement Aptitude Battery (LEAB) will be used to test candidates who apply for any of the 2024 LEE announcements.
 Because the same examination is used, candidates will only have one opportunity to take the examination, regardless of the number of announcements for which they apply, and their score achieved on the examination will be applied to all these 2024 LEE announcements for which they have applied.